Wash away arrogant water board members

 The South Florida Water Management District (SOFMUD) board, however, has leased the land to Florida Crystals sugar company.
 The board has been buddy-buddy with Big Sugar forever and makes no bones about it.

-According to the Sun Sentinel, most if not all of the nine-member board will soon be gone.
-Two members, Dan O’Keefe and Carlos Diaz, have resigned.
+Two members, Dan O’Keefe and Carlos Diaz, resigned recently.
 The terms of three other members will expire March 1 and you can bet your last dollar DeSantis will not reappoint any of them.
 One seat is vacant.

 We’re confident DeSantis will appoint members to this critical decision-making board who will look out for the people they represent.

-No longer should this board be allowed to do things such as pumping polluted lake water into the ground or consider allowing a billionaire to collect and store Lake Okeechobee water in a rock mine and sell it to municipalities.
-No longer should board members be allowed to side step Sunshine laws to give them cover.
+No longer should this board be allowed to do things like pump polluted lake water into the ground or consider allowing a billionaire to collect and store Lake Okeechobee water in a rock mine and sell it to municipalities.
+No longer should board members be allowed to side step sunshine laws to give them cover.

 We applaud DeSantis for his quick and strong actions to strangle the power of this board, which long ago lost sight of its mission and bowed to the deep pockets of industry and developers.